 However, administering these scripts can often become a full-time responsibility that draws developers away from their core task of writing code.
 What’s more, this can also complicate the readability and understanding of the development processes.

 CI platforms, such as Jenkins, provide a centralized and standardized base from which to work.
 And the output of these projects and builds are then available to the whole team, and not just the developers.

 Even higher-level management would probably like to know if the number of tests passed today was greater than the number of tests passed last week.

-How Continuous Integration Works With Static Analysis
+How Does Continuous Integration Work with Static Code Analysis?

 Klocwork is the ideal static analyzer to support Continuous Integration, and its unique Differential Analysis technology provides the fastest analysis results for CI pipelines.
 What’s more, by using Klocwork, you are able to:

 - Ensure complex software is safe, secure, and reliable.

 - Reduce the cost of finding and fixing defects earlier in development.

 - Prove compliance by enforcing software coding standards.